-- Objective 3.A: Integrate walkability concepts into comprehensive planning processes - Policy 3.A.1: Discuss desired walkable place types with the community to understand the vision and if their areas are to be preserved, supported to evolve, or transform through zoning changes. - Policy 3.A.2: Provide for design guidelines citywide and within Specific or Precise Plans to address block size and configuration, building types, land-use mix, public open space and trails, and street types. - Policy 3.A.3: Consider developing form-based ordinances to build for physical form rather than convention zoning and separation of uses to help private development implement the City's desired walkable environment. - Policy 3.A.4: When establishing Specific or Precise Plans, include a variety of high quality and widely distributed open spaces so that more people will have walkable access to the outdoors.
+- Objective 3.A: Integrate walkability concepts into comprehensive planning processes - Policy 3.A.1: Work with the community to understand ways in which the zoning code can preserve or help encourage greater walkability through design and increased proximity to walkable destinations. - Policy 3.A.2: Provide for design guidelines citywide and within Specific or Precise Plans to address block size and configuration, building types, land-use mix, public open space and trails, and street types. - Policy 3.A.3: Consider developing formbased ordinances to build for physical form and relation to the pedestrian environment rather than conventional zoning and separation of uses to help private development implement the City's desired walkable environment. - Policy 3.A.4: When establishing Specific or Precise Plans, include a variety of high quality and widely distributed open spaces so that more people will have walkable access to the outdoors.